colinpearse/binscripts/README.md

-# Colin Pearse Repository
+# Scripts repository

-This is a collection of projects and scripts to aid
+This is a collection of general purpose scripts.

 ## List